survivejs/webpack-book/manuscript/understanding_loaders/02_loading_images.md

 );
 ```

 If you are using React, then you use [babel-plugin-transform-react-jsx-img-import](https://www.npmjs.com/package/babel-plugin-transform-react-jsx-img-import) to generate the `require` automatically.
-In that case you would end up with code like this:
+In that case, you would end up with code like this:

 ```jsx
 const Profile = () => (